 Still consumer advocacy groups continue to call for bans on mesh devices, and the number of lawsuits being brought against transvaginal mesh manufacturers are on the rise.
 These civil actions have prompted some companies to stop selling their products and take better measures to alert patients and physicians about the potential dangers.

-Greg Vigna MD, JD LLP says that although lawsuits have prompted some changes, more steps are needed to ensure safety for women who are at risk of transvaginal mesh injury.
+Greg Vigna MD, JD, PLC says that although lawsuits have prompted some changes, more steps are needed to ensure safety for women who are at risk of transvaginal mesh injury.
 The resource is available to provide information for women who have questions about their medical and legal options when they have been injured by a mesh device.
-Individuals can obtain a free case review by calling the Greg Vigna MD, JD LLP today.
+Individuals can obtain a free case review by calling the Greg Vigna MD, JD, PLC today.

 Social Media Tags: transvaginal mesh devices, FDA safety, product recall, TVM recall